 Cracks and wear-markings on the inside of a helmet may also mean the structure of the foam is no longer intact and the helmet should be replaced.

 There are a number of key features that go into picking the best protective bicycle helmet for your electric bike rides.
 ASTM or DOT certification is crucial to validating the safety performance of a helmet.
 Fit is also a key aspect of helmet design.
 Finally, look for a helmet that provides good airflow and is comfortable to wear.
 Many e-bike riders also look for features such as a removable visor or magnetic buckle.
+Many riders will need to consider the price range that’d fit their budget.

 There are a few questions to ask to help decide on the best helmet for e-bike riding.